sivm-rj/rl-gymnasium-value-policy-agents/README.md

 ## What is Reinforcement Learning?

-Reinforcement Learning (RL) is a type of machine learning that focuses on training agents to make decisions by interacting with an environment[1][2].
-Unlike supervised learning, which relies on labeled input-output pairs, RL agents learn through trial and error by receiving rewards or penalties based on their actions[4][13].
+Reinforcement Learning (RL) is a type of machine learning that focuses on training agents to make decisions by interacting with an environment.
+Unlike supervised learning, which relies on labeled input-output pairs, RL agents learn through trial and error by receiving rewards or penalties based on their actions.

 ### Key Components

-**Agent**: The decision-maker that interacts with the environment and learns to optimize its behavior[1][5].
+**Agent**: The decision-maker that interacts with the environment and learns to optimize its behavior.

-**Environment**: The external world or system with which the agent interacts, including all conditions, contexts, and dynamics that the agent must respond to[12][18].
+**Environment**: The external world or system with which the agent interacts, including all conditions, contexts, and dynamics that the agent must respond to.

-**State**: The current situation or condition of the environment at a specific time, representing all information needed for decision-making[2][15].
+**State**: The current situation or condition of the environment at a specific time, representing all information needed for decision-making.

-**Action**: The choices or decisions that the agent can make in response to the current state[5][15].
+**Action**: The choices or decisions that the agent can make in response to the current state.

-**Reward**: The feedback signal from the environment that indicates how good or bad an action was, guiding the agent toward its goal[4][15].
+**Reward**: The feedback signal from the environment that indicates how good or bad an action was, guiding the agent toward its goal.

-**Policy**: A strategy or rule set that maps states to actions, determining what action the agent should take in each state[1][6].
+**Policy**: A strategy or rule set that maps states to actions, determining what action the agent should take in each state.

 ### How RL Works

-The RL process follows a continuous loop[13][18]:
+The RL process follows a continuous loop:

 1. The agent observes the current state of the environment
 2. Based on its policy, the agent selects an action